 Sulu (George Takei) was supposed to leap into the Huey helicopter when the pilot was outside, looking the other way, and make off with it.
 Takei had just run the San Francisco marathon when they were supposed to shoot this scene, and was too sore to leap into the helicopter.
 They tried having a grip throw him in, but couldn't get it to look realistic, so the scene was cut.
 In the final edit, Sulu is shown talking to the pilot, then shows up flying the helicopter a few minutes later.

 The captain of the USS Saratoga, seen at the start of the film, was the first female captain ever seen in a Star Trek story.
 The success of this film led to offers by several US television networks to produce a new Trek television series with the original cast.
 Instead, Paramount gave the green light to produce the syndicated Star Trek: The Next Generation (1987) starring an all new cast.
-A woman (Kate Mulgrew) was cast as ship's captain in the Star Trek series Star Trek: Voyager (1995).
+A woman (Kate Mulgrew) was cast as ship's captain in the spin-off series Star Trek: Voyager (1995).

 The film bore the dedication, "The cast and crew of Star Trek wish to dedicate this film to the men and women of the spaceship Challenger whose courageous spirit shall live to the 23rd century and beyond..."
-This was a reference to the Space Shuttle which exploded over Florida in January 1986 killing all hands.
+This was a reference to the Space Shuttle which exploded over Florida on January 28, 1986 killing all hands.

 Leonard Nimoy has said that when the film first came out, whaling rights activists caused an uproar.
 These groups felt the effects and models portraying the whales was actual footage, and that actual whales were held in captivity or filmed too close to their habitat.